ZackBotkin/RunnerRecorder/README.md

 TODO
 ----
+* bug fixes
+* write to database instead of json file
+* gracefully handle multiple runs per day
 * packaging
-* write to database instead of json file
 * more types of graphs
-* bug fixes
+* option to save a "comment" along with a run (hot/cold, felt great, etc)